 HOW TO CLEAR COAT?

 Most people say you cannot paint over a clear coat, otherwise, the new paint may peel or bubble.
 Some people say a clear coat cannot be repaired without sanding.
-If the area is peeling, cracking the best thing to do will be to replace the entire painting or just the damaged area otherwise it won’t look proper or might peel again.
+If the area is peeling, or cracking the best thing to do will be to replace the entire painting or just the damaged area otherwise it won’t look proper or might peel again.

 To make painting over clear coat budget-friendly you can use non-expensive tools and still achieve great results.